 Deleting users can be done by agents and administrators.
 Agents can delete end-users and administrators can delete all users (except for the account owner).
 You cannot delete end-users who are requesters on tickets that are not closed.

-In the user's profile, click User options in the bottom toolbar, then select Delete.
+- In the user's profile, click the User options arrow in the upper right, then select Delete.

 Zendesk Classic: Select Actions > Delete user.